zoecahill1/DAprog-assignment/README.md

 3. Explain the use and purpose of at least five “Distributions” functions.
 4. Explain the use of seeds in generating pseudorandom numbers.

+This notebook is based on the numpy.random documentation that can be found [here](https://docs.scipy.org/doc/numpy-1.14.0/reference/routines.random.html)

 ## How to Download the Repository
 1. On GitHub, navigate to the main page of the repository.
 2. Under the repository name, click Clone or download.